IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 The final processed config can be found in the local `config.json` file, e.g. `.idems_app/deployments/example/config.json`

-## Change Deployment

-This will create a new git branch, apply local changes and push to github.
-From there a pull request can be created to merge into the main branch.

-!!! warning
-    If multiple authors are updating content and creating releases there is a high probability of conflicts arising.
-It is recommended to merge open pull requests before creating new content releases, and running the `yarn workflow deployment set` script to ensure local content also includes the latest remote content.

 ## Google Drive Management
 The deployment configuration requires IDs for two created Google Drive folders, one for template sheets and one for global assets.